-Ingredients in Zucchini Boats
+Ingredients for Ground Turkey Zucchini Boats

 While the ingredients list looks a little long at first glance, these ground turkey zucchini boats are primarily filled with pantry and kitchen staples.

-How to Make Stuffed Ground Turkey Zucchini Boats
+How to Make Ground Turkey Zucchini Boats

-• Add the meat: Add the ground turkey to the pan and cook for around seven minutes, constantly stirring to break it up into tiny pieces.
-Then add the wine and half a can of tomato sauce and stir, bringing to a boil.
-Then reduce the heat and simmer for just a few minutes before removing from the heat.
+• Make turkey stuffing: Saute the onion, celery, and garlic in a large skillet.
+Then add the dried herbs and salt and pepper, sauté for a further 3 minutes.
+Add the ground turkey and cook for around 7 minutes, constantly stirring to break it up into tiny pieces.
+Then add the wine and half a can of tomato sauce, bring to a boil and simmer for a few minutes.

 If you’d prefer very tender zucchini, you can bake it for up to 35 minutes.
 But add the cheese halfway through to prevent it from drying out.
 The baking time may also vary based on the size and freshness of the zucchini, so keep an eye on them in the last 5-10 minutes.